 It is a common practice to let your engine idle to warm it up, especially on cold mornings.
 Did you know that some people also let their engine idle all day?
-Many people who work in the oil fields and on farms use their engines to two equipment that they need for their work.
-So, they leave their trucks idling, because they think it increases the engines performance.
+Many people who work in the oil field and on farms use their engines to run equipment that they need for their work.
+So, they leave their vehicles idling, because they think it increases the engines performance.

-Weather you let your engine warm up for 10 minutes or idle it for 10 hours, you’re damaging it.
+Whether you let your engine warm up for 10 minutes or idle it for 10 hours, you’re damaging it.
 Why?
 Because newer engines are made for motion, not to sit and idle.
-We have heard a lot of reasons why our customers continue with this practice., so let’s address a few of them!
+We have heard a lot of reasons why our customers continue with this practice, so let’s address a few of them!

 But my dad always said to warm up my engine!

-Warming up your vehicle before driving is a leftover practice from a time when carburetors engines dominated the roads.
+Warming up your vehicle before driving is a leftover practice from a time when carburetor engines dominated the roads.
 Carburetors mix gasoline and air to make vaporized fuel to run an engine.
-However, they did not have sensor that tweak the amount of gasoline that is injected into the engine.
+However, they did not have a sensor that tweaked the amount of gasoline that is injected into the engine.
 So, you had to let older vehicles warm up before driving or they would stall out.
 But it’s been about 30 years since carbureted engines were common in vehicles.
-Carbureted engines were phased out in the late 1980’s and early 1990’s.
-So, unless you’re still driving your dad’s treasured truck from 1975, you need to let go of this practice.
+Carbureted engines were phased out in the late 1980s and early 1990s.
+So, unless you’re still driving your dad’s treasured pickup from 1975, you need to let go of this practice.

 That does not apply to my vehicle…

 While a lot of the mechanics on diesel and gasoline engines differ, this is true for both diesel and gasoline engines.
 Until your engine has warmed up to its optimal temperature, you should drive your vehicle gently, not let it idle.
 In the past, gelling diesel fuel used to be a problem, but refiners have worked to resolve this issue by creating winter blends that better withstand colder temperatures.